-7. Conclusions and Outlook
+7 Conclusions and outlook

 In this study, the potential of ESR thermochronometry for constraining rates of rock cooling has been explored for a suite of samples from the Hida range of the Japanese Alps.
-Through using the latest ESR measurement protocols (Tsukamoto et al., 2015) and instrumentation (Oppermann and Tsukamoto, 2015) the dose response and thermal stability of both the Al and Ticentres has been constrained.
-Whilst the Ti-centre can be described with a single saturating dose response curve, the Al-centre continues to grow linearly with laboratory irradiation.
-A multiple-first order model based on a distribution of trap-depths was successfully used to fit isothermal decay data (Lambert, 2018), which do not follow either simple first-order, or second-order decay.
-Contrasting the thermal stability of the Al and Ti-centres with that of the luminescence centres of feldspar shows that the ESR of quartz has similar thermal stability.
-The Al and Ti-centres can be successfully inverted together for rock cooling for all of the samples investigated.
+By using the latest ESR measurement protocols (Tsukamoto et al., 2015) and instrumentation (Oppermann and Tsukamoto, 2015), the dose response and thermal stability of both the Al and Ti centres have been constrained.
+Whilst the Ti centre can be described with a single saturating dose response curve, the Al centre continues to grow linearly with laboratory irradiation.
+A multiple 1st-order model based on a distribution of trap depths was successfully used to fit isothermal decay data (Lambert, 2018), which do not follow either simple 1st-order or 2nd-order decay.
+Contrasting the thermal stability of the Al and Ti centres with that of the luminescence centres of feldspar shows that the ESR of quartz has similar thermal stability.
+The Al and Ti centres can be successfully inverted together for rock cooling for all of the samples investigated.
 It was also possible to invert the OSL and ESR data together for all samples analysed, providing further constraints on their thermal histories.
-Whereas OSL-thermochronometry of sample KRG16-06 can only recover a minimum cooling rate of ~160 °C/Myr, both ESR centres have the potential to recover cooling rates of as low as 50-25 °C/Myr, illustrating the potential of ESR for resolving late-stage cooling histories.
+Whereas OSL thermochronometry of sample KRG16-06 can only recover a minimum cooling rate of $\sim 160 \,^{\circ}\text{C}\,\text{Myr}^{-1}$, both ESR centres have the potential to recover cooling rates as low as $50-25 \,^{\circ}\text{C}\,\text{Myr}^{-1}$, illustrating the potential of ESR for resolving late-stage cooling histories.